Farm Arcadia

 Spring Calves 2025

-This spring I plan to purchase a couple of Jersey heifer calves from a commercial dairy in Tillamook County, Oregon.
-Last year I did the same, and I also purchased additional calves to sell to cover the cost of the trip.
-I've purchased dairy calves before, but these were the best I've seen so despite the distance, I'm going back.
-Last year I purchased 14 Jersey heifers, all the registerable A2A2 girls they had available at that time.
-This year I'm adding bull calves to the mix.
+This spring I plan to purchase a several Jersey heifer calves from a commercial dairy in Tillamook County, Oregon.
+I have done this in prior years, and I also purchase additional calves to sell to cover the cost of the trip.
+I've purchased dairy calves before, but these have consistently been the best I've seen so despite the distance, I'm go back.

-If you are interested in purchasing one or more Jersey heifer or bull calf from me (as described below), please email or text me:
+If you are interested in purchasing one or more Jersey heifer calves from me (as described below), please email or text me:

 • Your name